knetikmedia/knetikcloud-java-client/docs/InvoicesApi.md

 InvoicesApi apiInstance = new InvoicesApi();
 Integer id = 56; // Integer | The id of the invoice
-PayBySavedMethodRequest request = new PayBySavedMethodRequest(); // PayBySavedMethodRequest | Payment info try {
+PayBySavedMethodRequest request = new PayBySavedMethodRequest(); // PayBySavedMethodRequest | The payment method details.
+Will default to the appropriate user's wallet in the invoice currency if ommited. try {
     apiInstance.payInvoice(id, request);
 } catch (ApiException e) {